-Dr. Haag lives with his wife in Lakeland, FL.
+Dr. Haag and Christi live in Lakeland, FL.
 Christi is a well-known speaker with “Women of Purpose Speak.”
-Their eldest son, Ben, lives and works in Dallas, TX, and their youngest son, Brady, attends Baylor University.
+Their eldest son, Ben, lives and works in Dallas, TX and their youngest son, Brady, attends Baylor University.
 Dr. Haag and Christi are members of Church at the Mall in Lakeland.

 Vice President of Church Engagement and Strategic Operations

 Stephen Robert serves as the Vice President of Church Engagement and Strategic Operations .
 In this role, Stephen’s duties include encouraging and providing opportunities for the body of Christ to engage in orphan care domestically and internationally.
 Previously, Stephen served as One More Child’s Area Administrator for Central and South Florida and began his ministry as Central Florida’s Director of Development.